HamiltonMultimedia/hello-world/README.md

 This is how most applications function is the modern computing environment.

 Now I'm using a combination of various technologies including Docker and Kubernetes to build a new application which includes networking orchestration.

+This also allows for automation of the processes invoving packaging, updating and patching of application components.